-Another major antioxidant called glutathione is also 2 times higher in grass-fed beef compared to grain-finished beef too [R].
+Another major antioxidant glutathione is also 2 times higher in grass-fed beef compared to grain-finished beef [R].

 Grass-finished meat contains 1.5 times more polyphenols than conventionally grown meat [R].

-All of these antioxidants also help increase blood levels of antioxidants in people that eat grass-fed meat as well.
+All of these antioxidants also help increase blood levels of antioxidants in people who eat grass-fed meat as well.